-The debate will be moderated by Dave Keating, Journalist and Brussels Correspondent for France 24.
+The debate will be moderated by Chris Burns, Longtime international and Brussels journalist.

 About the debate

 The world of work was already in the process of changing before the Corona crisis erupted.
 It is not by chance that there is a consensus on the fact that technological advancement has driven important transformations and generated several economic and societal changes, along with demographic evolution occurring in Europe.
 As a result of these processes, the platform economy has been often at the centre of the public debate on the digital transformation of the economy and society in the old continent, as the EU social market economy aims to combine sustainability and economic growth.
 In more general terms, the European economic and social system aims at fostering a unique idea of development which, in the words of the European Commission, has been defined as “sustainable competitiveness”.

 Meanwhile, the platform economy had a significant impact in creating new opportunities for workers, self-employed, customers and businesses alike, while citizens are increasingly engaging in independent forms of work that can combine time flexibility, earning opportunities and the possibility of self-organising their personal life.
 As a result, several European policymakers and unions have challenged the so-called “gig economy” and have asked for a reclassification of independent platform workers.
 Indeed, as highlighted by the OECD, “one issue which has received public policy and legal attention in recent years is the correct classification of platform workers” as “platform work is one type of work that blurs the line between dependent and self-employment”.